Bersiap: Formation of the Republican government

 Fearing the Dutch would attempt to re-establish their authority over Java and Sumatra, the new De facto Republican Government and its leaders moved quickly to strengthen the fledgling administration.
 Within Indonesia, the newly formed government, although enthusiastic, was fragile and focused in parts of Java.
 It was rarely and loosely in contact with the outer islands, which had more Japanese troops (particularly in Japanese naval areas), less sympathetic Japanese commanders, and fewer established Republican leaders and activists.
 In Sumatra, youths have virtual monopoly of revolutionary authority as a result.
 Many youths would also join Islamic-based revolutionary forces, which include Masyumi army of Barisan Hizbullah, and Barisan Sabilillah led by rural Islamic teachers.
 In November 1945, a parliamentary form of government was established and Sjahrir was appointed prime minister.
-Meanwhile, other islands were already liberated by Allied forces, including British, Australian and Dutch troops, before republican authority could be formed, hence demonstrations were put down and some pro-Republican officials arrested.
+Meanwhile, other islands were already occupied by Allied forces, including British, Australian and Dutch troops, before republican authority could be formed, hence demonstrations were put down and some pro-Republican officials arrested.

 In the week following the Japanese surrender, the Giyūgun (PETA) and Heiho groups were disbanded by the Japanese.
 Command structures and membership vital for a national army were consequently dismantled.
 Thus, rather than being formed from a trained, armed, and organised army, the Republican armed forces began to grow in September from local initiatives by able, usually younger, charismatic leaders with/or access to arms.
 Creating a rational military structure that was obedient to central authority from such disorganisation, was one of the major problems of the period of revolution and after.

 In the self-created Indonesian army, Japanese-trained Indonesian officers usually prevailed over those trained by the Dutch.
 In a meeting between former KNIL and former PETA Division Commanders, organised by chief of staff (KSO) of People's Security Agency, Oerip Soemohardjo, a thirty-year-old former school teacher and PETA member, Sudirman, was elected 'commander-in-chief' in Yogyakarta on 12 November 1945.

 The Dutch accused Sukarno and Hatta of collaborating with the Japanese, and denounced the Republic as a creation of Japanese fascism.
 The Dutch East Indies administration had just received a ten million dollar loan from the United States to finance its return to the Dutch East Indies.